Brown University suspends SJP for 'intimidation and harassment'

 “The implementation of the interim measures is based on the severity of the alleged behavior,” the statement added.

-The statement added that the investigation will take place externally.
-BU said that should the investigation find that conduct codes were violated, sanctions will be applied.
+The statement said the investigation will take place externally.
+Brown said that should the investigation find that conduct codes were violated, sanctions will be applied.

-The Brown Divest Coalition (BDC), an umbrella organization that includes SJP, called the temporary suspension "outrageous" in a public statement.
+The Brown Divest Coalition, an umbrella organization that includes SJP, called the temporary suspension “outrageous.”

-BDC added that these were "Brown’s efforts to intimidate anyone and everyone who attempts to hold Brown’s governing bodies accountable for their explicit support of genocide, apartheid, and scholasticide."
+BDC said these were “Brown’s efforts to intimidate anyone and everyone who attempts to hold Brown’s governing bodies accountable for their explicit support of genocide, apartheid, and scholasticide.”

 Stay updated with the latest news!